The Woman Behind The Anglophile Channel

 Having developed a reputation as the “go to” authority on British culture, Marlise was a commentator/contributor on many news programs during Prince Harry’s Royal Wedding to Meghan Markle, traveling to Windsor, England with her team to cover the event live.

-Most recently, Marlise sold her first Anglophile-themed movie, co-written with Robin Bernheim.
+Most recently, Marlise sold her first Anglophile-themed movie, co-written with Producer/Writer Robin Bernheim (Netflix’s Princess Switch films.)
 It’s modern adaptation of Jane Austen’s Pride and Prejudice, and is currently in development with Brad Krevoy at Motion Picture Corporation of America.

-Marlise is also currently developing TAC’s first scripted comedy series, From Across The Pond, which follows a British Expat family to Los Angeles after they discover that they’ve inherited a rundown Hollywood motel… and if Colin Firth should want to star in the series, Marlise wouldn’t say no.
+Marlise is also currently developing TAC’s first scripted comedy series, From Across The Pond, which follows a British Expat family to Los Angeles after they discover that they’ve inherited a rundown Hollywood motel and tourist company… and if Colin Firth should want to star in the series, Marlise wouldn’t say no.

 Marlise lives in Los Angeles with her husband and co-producer, Paul Boland and their daughter, award-winning journalist Juliette Boland.